 - Faculty and other program staff are well credentialed and experienced experts in the field of EMS.
 All are currently working in the field.
 Review full-time faculty bios.

-- State-of-the-art skills lab including a full-scale ambulance simulator, a full scale motor vehicle, a wide range of manikins including Sim-Man™, Sim-Baby™, Mega-code Kid™ and industry-current equipment
+- State-of-the-art skills lab including 2 full-scale ambulance simulators, a full scale motor vehicle, a wide range of manikins including Sim-Man™, Sim-Baby™, Mega-code Kid™ and industry-current equipment;

-- Medical direction provided by Charles Lick, MD and Kacia Engel, MD
+- Medical direction provided by Charles Lick, MD, Kacia Engel, MD, and Andrew Stevens, MD;

 Cost & Financial Aid

 Century College can be extremely affordable through financial aid and scholarship opportunities.

 As a two-year public community and technical college, Century College receives funding from the State of Minnesota, keeping tuition rates significantly lower than private colleges and universities.

 Century College is accredited by the Higher Learning Commission.
 Our programs qualify for federal financial aid including Pell Grants, Federal Direct Loans, and others.

 Since 1987 the Century College Paramedic program has been accredited by the Commission on Accreditation of Allied Health Education Programs upon the recommendation of the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP).

 Commission on Accreditation of Allied Health Education Programs